⚡ Syndication

 ✨ Best Syndication Technologies

-Below is a more detailed list of all syndication technologies we track, ranked by their market share.
+Below is a more detailed list of 6 syndication technologies we track, ranked by their market share.

 RankNameMarket share

-A web feed syndication format for accessing access updates to websites in a standardized, computer-readable format.
+An XML-based web feed format that provides website updates in a standardized, computer‑readable form.

 A feed file format for web syndication in JSON.